jsrl/jsrl/README.md

 ## About Me 👋

 Hi there!
 I'm **jsrl**, a **Data Engineer** driven by a passion for designing, building, and optimizing modern data pipelines.
-Welcome to my repository! 🚀
+Welcome! 🚀

 ---